-At a more pragmatic level, we will be continuing our review and expansion of transfer credit agreements with First Nations institutions.
-We now have extensive transfer credit arrangements with Blue Quills First Nations College (36 agreements), Maskwacis Cultural College (21 agreements), Yellowhead Tribal College (30 agreements).
+At a more pragmatic level, we continue to maintain transfer credit agreements with First Nations institutions.
+We now have extensive transfer credit arrangements with Blue Quills First Nations College (29 agreements), Maskwacis Cultural College (23 agreements), Yellowhead Tribal College (29 agreements).
 We will continue to expand these, as well as engage the other First Nations institutions in the province, over the next year.